graybike/handbook/project-management.md

 We use [Everhour](https://everhour.com/) to track our time.
 You will receive an invite to Everhour as part of your onboarding.

 Once you've set up your Everhour account, you should install [the Everhour time tracking extension](https://everhour.com/extensions) in your browser of choice.
 Once installed, you can track time directly within the tasks that you are working on:

 ![Everhour time tracking within task](everhour-task.png)

+Every time you begin work on a ticket, be sure to start your timer or manually add your hours.
+This enables us to run reports, track budgets, and ensure we are billing our clients (and paying you) appropriately.